RajiAujla/Quiz/README.md

 visual code

 A quiz application used to check knowleage based on simple questions.
-Developed by using PHP and HTML5
+Developed by using JavaScript and CSS